 Augmented and Virtual Reality

-Businesses will continue to use augmented reality (AR) and virtual reality (VR) in their marketing efforts in order to increase brand recognition and meet client demand.
+Businesses will continue to use augmented reality (AR) and virtual reality (VR) in their marketing efforts to increase brand recognition and meet client demand.
 Companies such as Starbucks, Nivea, and Volkswagen have successfully implemented AR and VR campaigns to provide customers with an experience that ties them to their brands and goods.

 Content to Become More Interactive